• Little Wife in the Woods: Simple Recipes, Natural Wellness, and Mom Life

 This blanket ladder stocking hanger hack is just that.
 If you are in a small home you know the limited space saga of trying to find a place to hang stockings (unless you’re blessed enough to have a fireplace!).
 One year we even decided to hang then on our curtain rod.
 It worked but I didn’t love it.

-So this year I’m using our blanket ladder to hang the stocking up as well as all our cozy Christmas blankets.
+So this year I’m using our blanket ladder to hang the stocking up as well as all our cozy Christmas decor blankets.

 Pillows and Blankets